-Development proposals that create new employment will be supported subject to the following criteria:
+Development proposals that create new employment will be supported unless they have a significant negative impact on the local environment and the amenities of adjacent residential properties or other land uses.

-- Their size and design respect the immediate surroundings in which they are to be located. - They do not have a significant impact on the local environment and the amenities of adjacent residential properties or other land uses. - 12.9 Policy 11 contributes to Joint Core Strategy Spatial Vision and the Spatial Planning Objectives 3, 6 and 12.
+- 12.9 Policy 11 contributes to Joint Core Strategy Spatial Vision and the Spatial Planning Objectives 3, 6 and 12.
 Contributing to support SNP Objectives 4, 5 and 6. - 12.10 Intent for Policy 12: This policy seeks to see the retention of retail or services in Spixworth.